 Kismet Park uses the following training course: ASCIA anaphylaxis e-training VIC.
-Kismet Park Primary's anaphylaxis supervisors are trained in the 22579VIC course (Verifying the Use of Adrenaline Injector Devices formerly 22303VIC) and the prerequisite training 10710NAT (Course in Allergy and Anaphylaxis awareness).
+Kismet Park Primary's anaphylaxis supervisors are trained in the 22579VIC course (Verifying the Use of Adrenaline Injector Devices formerly 22303VIC) and First Aid Management of Anaphylaxis 22578VIC.

-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by the schools Anaphylaxis Supervisor / First Aid Coordinator who has successfully completed an anaphylaxis management course.
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by the schools Anaphylaxis Supervisor who has successfully completed an anaphylaxis management course.